ravenironwing/zhara/readme.txt

 SPACE - Jump
 LSHIFT - run
-Escape - to quit  game while in  menu (currently the only way to end the game when in full screen) ALT + ENTER - toggle fullscreen mode
+Escape - to quit  game while in  menu (currently the only way to end the game when in full screen) ALT + ENTER - toggle fullscreen mode [Fullscreen may have issues on your particular hardware, so it is off be default]

 Mouse: